sofips/gen_alg_xxz/README.md

 To find a detailed explanation of the physical problem, check [1] or [2].

+## Implementation

+These programs use PyGAD library [3] to implement genetic algorithms.
+The coupling constants are considered as genes and the transmission probability is used to build the fitness function.

+## Contents
+- exp_gen.py: Script to generate and run genetic algorithms experiments.
+Takes the number of couplings and a directory name to save results as arguments.
+It generates a configuration file to run the algorithm and saves it along the results and scripts in the specified directory.

+- average.py: Script containing the implementation of the genetic algorithm.
+It reads a provided configuration file and runs the experiment as many times as it is specified in it.
+It saves the solutions and fitness evolution history for each sample inside the directory listed in the configuration file.
+It also saves a table containing dimension, fidelity, generations and CPU time for each sample.

+- gmod.py: module containing genetic algorithm related functions such as mutations, fitness functions, generation of genespaces, etc.

+- ga_graphs.py: module containing different plotting functions to analyze obtained results.

 ## References
 [1] - G. M. Nikolopoulos and I. Jex, Quantum State Transfer and Network Engineering.
 Berlin Springer, 2016